 Experience is a great teacher, and sometimes the lessons are hard ones.
-Some of my lessons have taught me what to include in the “travel health kit” that always comes with me on trips.
+Some of my lessons have taught me what to include in a “first aid travel kit” that always comes with me on trips.
 I wanted to share some essentials for a travel first aid kit that you'll want to toss into your carry-on or check-in luggage.
 Your kit may vary according to your body’s needs and any medical conditions you have.

 Here’s a list of over-the-counter medications you may want to include: